top of page

 Ernst Pack was a construction worker and German veteran of World War I. The Nazis arrested him multiple times for violating Paragraph 175, Germany’s national anti-gay law.
 He was eventually sent to concentration camps, where he was forced to undergo an invasive and irreversible medical procedure aimed at “curing” him of being gay.

 This essay is written by and based on research by Pink Triangle Legacies Project Founder Dr. Jake Newsome.
+It was translated into Spanish by Amilcar Ferrero.
 Thank you for your work in preserving queer history.

 Ernst Pack was born in Iserlohn, a small town in Germany near the border with the Netherlands.
 His family owned a construction business, and that’s where he worked after graduating high school.
 When World War I broke out, he volunteered for the army and eventually rose to the rank of staff sergeant.
 When the war ended in 1918, he returned home after earning an Iron Cross Second Class for his service.
 He became a partner in the family firm, and in 1925 he moved the business from Iserlohn to the larger city of Essen, located just 40 miles away in Germany’s industrial region.
 He was able to enjoy the comfortable life of a single man with the steady income of an upper management position.